 Blocked drains are a homeowner’s worst nightmare.
-Clogged drains are disruptive, messy, and make matters worse; they’ll inconvenience your personal and home cleaning activities.
+Clogged drains are disruptive, and messy, and to make matters worse; they’ll inconvenience your personal and home cleaning activities.
 Many homeowners resort to using expensive methods that, frankly, are only a temporary fix.
 While it’s a great idea to have your clogged drains fixed by a professional plumber, it can be a bit costly if these clogs happen frequently.
 Whether it’s a clog in your kitchen drain, bathroom, or toilet, knowing a few ways to unclog drains will help you save the ongoing repair costs and, in addition to this, make your home plumbing efficient.
 Let’s face it; the idea of losing the use of your toilet, bathroom, or kitchen sink is not pleasing.
-While you contemplate on that, below are six simple yet effective ways to unclog your drains:
+While you contemplate that, below are six simple yet effective ways to unclog your drains:

 - Using boiling water